openframeworks/ofSite/tutorials/howto_basics/how_to_create_slider.md

+---
-#How to make a GUI slider to control a variable
+.. title: How to make a GUI slider to control a variable

---
+.. type: howto
+---

 Creating a GUI slider is very simple.
 You simply generate a project with the GUI add on, initialize an ofxFloatSlider and gui, draw the gui, and link the slidr to a specific variable.